cmndrsn/mer-quality/content/survey-items.md

 -   The paper justifies its selection of human annotators and recruitment methodology (e.g., crowdsourced, experts, psychology students)
 -   Reliability of annotations is adequately reported in the paper, or possible to measure from the data (i.e., raw annotations available).
--   The estimated cost of establishing the dataset is reported.
+-   If reported, how much did the dataset cost to prepare?
--   The value of the data significant in terms of the cost invested (e.g. over $5000) or culture-specific expertise.
+-   The dataset contributes unique insight into cultural differences in MER.

 #### Collection